There are four different volley links that all serve a different purpose:

 3) Select the people you would like to be a part of this new group DM.
 Note: the list that is populated here under "Select Members" is a list of anyone you are in a DM or space with in Volley.
 If the person you want to chat with is not already on Volley or not in that list, hit the "Skip button, select this group DM from your list of DMs, click "Invite" in the top-right corner, click "Copy", and then send the link to the correct people.

-You and your community, team, clients, or anyone else you need to communicate with have decided to use Volley for all your communication needs and you have created a workspace.
+You and your community, team, clients, or anyone else you need to communicate with have decided to use Volley for all your communication needs and you have created a space.
 Now all that’s missing is getting people into the space!

-To invite someone into a workspace, follow these steps:
+To invite someone to a space, follow these steps:

-1) Select the workspace you want to invite them to, click the floating action button (big plus sign), and then click "Invite to space"
+1) Select the space you want to invite them to, click the floating action button (big plus sign), and then click "Invite to space"

 3) If sending the copied link, send the link to anyone you want to invite via text, email, DM, or however you would like.
-You will receive a notification once that person clicks the link and joins the workspace.
+You will receive a notification once that person clicks the link and joins the space.

 If you want to share a singular volley with the world, use public links.
 You can send out that volley, and only that volley, for everyone to see.
 This is similar to sending a link to a YouTube video - the link is only to the video you recorded in Volley.
 The best part about public links is that the viewer doesn’t need a Volley account to view it (although after watching your volley they’re sure to download it!).